Galaxy Image Deconvolution for Weak Gravitational Lensing with Unrolled Plug-and-Play ADMM: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Adam Miller, Jason Wang, and Keming Zhang for their valuable advice, and the Computational Photography Lab (esp.
+We would like to thank Adam Miller, Jason Wang, Keming Zhang, Nick Antipa, and an anonymous reviewer for their valuable advice, and the Computational Photography Lab (esp.
 Aniket Dashpute) at Northwestern University for support of computational resources.